Protecting Your Rental Investment

 To date, every apartment complex in Gladstone is participating in the Safe Residence Program.
 Involvement in this program has resulted in fewer crimes and calls for service within the city limits of Gladstone.

-For more information on the Safe Residence Program, or becoming a Safe Residence participant please contact a Neighborhood Services Officer at 816-436-3550.
+For more information on the Safe Residence Program, or becoming a Safe Residence participant please contact a Community Policing & Crime Prevention Officer at 816-436-3550.